hoehermann/purple-gowhatsapp/README.md

   Note: Neither of these indicate whether the message has been received by the *contact*.

+* `display-message-id`
+  If set to true, the ID of a text message will be appended to the displayed text.
+For outgoing messages, this only has effect if `echo-sent-messages` is set to `on-success`.

 * `autojoin-chats`
   Automatically join all chats representing the WhatsApp groups after connecting and every time group information is provided.
 This is useful for protocol bridges.